 The lawsuit lists several severe complaints against the company.
 Each allegation highlights a different aspect of how “72 Sold” allegedly misrepresented its services:

-• Pressure to Accept Low Offers: Some homeowners say agents used aggressive tactics to push them into accepting lowball offers.
+Some homeowners say agents used aggressive tactics to push them into accepting lowball offers.
 They felt pressured and believed the tactics did not align with the promises.
+One homeowner described feeling “bullied” into accepting an offer much lower than expected, fearing they would be stuck with their property if they didn’t comply.

-• Failure to Deliver Core Promises: The central promise of selling homes within 72 hours at a competitive price was often unmet.
+The central promise of selling homes within 72 hours at a competitive price was often unmet.
 Many homeowners experienced delays and received offers much lower than they had anticipated.
+In some instances, homeowners were promised one offer, only to see the final offer be much lower once the deal was actually processed.

 Read Also: